-Chemistry sometimes is called the “central science” because it connects other sciences to each others, such as biology, physics, geology and environmental science.
-It’s a great stepping stone to pure science university degrees and essential for other courses like medicine and dentistry.
+Chemistry sometimes is called the “central science” because it connects other sciences to each other, such as Biology, Physics, Geology and Environmental Science.
+It’s a great stepping stone to pure Science university degrees and essential for other courses like Medicine and Dentistry.

 What will I study?